 If you plan on batch prepping your food and you want the cheapest possible storage solution that will still give you ample size and amazing freshness results, then upgrading to quart-sized Mason jars should be your next glass food storage container purchase.

 Note that I don’t recommend this size for use in your freezer.
 If you’re planning on freezing prepped food you’ll want to go with one of the snap-lock sets I recommend below.

 How to use these in your fridge: Use quart-sized jars to store homemade plant milks and juices, homemade veggie broth, large batches of homemade soups, cooked rice, pastas or beans.
 Larger batches of chopped fresh fruit or veggies for your in-fridge salad bar (see here for info).
 This size does not work well in the freezer.

 Okay these are purely an add-on and they are a want more than a need.
-These white caps don’t contribute anything different as far as freshness goes, it’s purely convenience.
-(Oh, and lots of people tell me they look particularly smart all stacked up in the fridge.
+These plastic caps don’t contribute anything different as far as freshness goes, it’s purely convenience.
+(Oh, and I happen to think they look particularly smart all stacked up in the fridge.
 The white caps have become something of a Hello Nutritarian trademark.)

 Personally, I’ve just found it easier for to use these one-piece white plastic caps with my Mason jars because I am literally screwing and unscrewing them every day, multiple times per day.

 You’ll do just fine using the metal two-piece lids that come standard with every Mason jar.
 In fact, those metal lids are wonderful for freshly cooked soups and beans because they’ll seal in the freshness making the seal air-tight.

 If you’re looking for a different aesthetic than white, I recently bought a set of these black caps and they work wonderfully too: